Congratulations 2026-2027 Board of Governors!

 v.
 Authorized signer/co-signer on Charitable Account checks.

-vii.
+vi.
 Serves as Volunteer Coordinator, tracks and maintains volunteer hours within the members of the MSC, and reports monthly totals to the Board of Governors.

-ix.
-Ensures the Charitable Coordinator's responsibilities are met.
+vii.
+In the absence of a Charitable Coordinator, ensures the Charitable Coordinator's responsibilities are met.

 a.
 All budgets and yearly budget requests.